Travis Burns (actor)

 Travis Robert Burns (born 23 April 1991) is an Australian actor and model.
 He first came to prominence with his role in the American action-drama television series, SAF3 (2013).
-He played Tyler Brennan in the long-running Australian television soap opera Neighbours from 2015 to 2018.
+He played Tyler Brennan in the long-running Australian television soap opera Neighbours from 2015 to 2019.
 After leaving Neighbours, Burns starred in the romance film Sunrise in Heaven (2019) and television films The Wrong Boy Next Door (2019), The Christmas Listing (2020), and Save the Wedding (2021).

 Career

 Acting

-Burns' first acting role was in SAF3, an American action-drama television series which follows the daily challenges of the Sea, Air, and Fire ("SAF") divisions of the Malibu Fire Department.
-Burns stars throughout the series as lifeguard Chase Robertson, appearing in eight episodes of the drama.
+Burns's first acting role was in SAF3, an American action-drama television series that follows the daily challenges of the Sea, Air, and Fire ("SAF") divisions of the Malibu Fire Department.
+He appeared in eight episodes of the drama as lifeguard Chase Robertson.
 SAF3 was primarily filmed in South African locations such as Cape Town and Camps Bay Beach, and the series premiered on The CW in September 2013.
-He later relocated to the United States as to further his career in acting, having auditioned for roles in films such as The Fault in Our Stars (2014), and Terminator Genisys (2015), albeit the aspiring actor was unsuccessful.
+Burns later relocated to the United States to further his acting career, auditioning for roles in films such as The Fault in Our Stars (2014), and Terminator Genisys (2015), but was unsuccessful.

 On 30 October 2014, the Neighbours official website announced that Burns had been cast as Tyler Brennan, the younger brother of established character Mark Brennan (Scott McGregor).
 Burns, who was based in the United States at the time, was asked to audition for the part in early 2014.
-After securing the role, Burns relocated back to Australia.
-Of his casting, he said: "When you score a role on a show as iconic as Neighbours, you don't say no. It's especially cool to be joining the show in its 30th–anniversary year.
+After securing the role, he relocated to Australia.
+Speaking about his casting, Burns said: "When you score a role on a show as iconic as Neighbours, you don't say no. It's especially cool to be joining the show in its 30th-anniversary year.
 I feel like I've arrived at the perfect time."
-Burns had previously met McGregor through their modelling agency and believed that they had developed a "brotherly spark" through that connection, which he felt helped him secure the role.
+He had previously met McGregor through their modelling agency and believed they had developed a "brotherly spark" through that connection, which he felt helped him secure the role.
 He also believed the role was meant to be his as his young nephew also shares the name Tyler.
 Burns made his screen debut as Tyler on 6 February 2015.
-Burns' partner, Emma Lane, portrayed Courtney Grixti from 2015 to 2018, a recurring character in the series.
+Burns's partner, Emma Lane, portrayed Courtney Grixti from 2015 to 2018, a recurring character in the series.
 The two characters were romantically linked during the series' 32nd season.
-Complementing his role in Neighbours, Burns has appeared as Tyler in three spin–offs of the series; Summer Stories, Pipe Up, and Neighbours vs Time Travel.
+Complementing his role in Neighbours, Burns has appeared as Tyler in three spin-offs of the series; Summer Stories, Pipe Up, and Neighbours vs Time Travel.